ArthurClemens/mithril-infinite/packages/examples/README.md

+### Filtering

+A search field to filter a list of names.
+Demonstrates option `pageKey` to notify Mithril that pages need to be recreated.

 ### Table

-Demonstrating a list of simple table like data.
+Demonstrates a list of simple table-like data.
 To prevent redrawing issues, instead of `<table>` tags, we use divs with table styling.